 LAKE COUNTY SANITATION DISTRICT EFFORTS TO INCREASE SEWER COLLECTION SYSTEM CAPACITY

 As of February 2013, a significant capital improvement project has been operational in the Southeast Regional Wastewater System to address previous capacity deficiencies.
 This $5 million project includes 5 miles of 14, 12, and 8 inch diameter force main pipe beginning at Pump Station #4 at the south end of the Clearlake City limits and ending at the treatment plant at the north end of the City limits.
-Environmental review, permitting, and design began in 2010.
+Environmental review, permitting, and design for these improvements began in 2010.
 The project was funded with a combination of $500,000 in capital improvement reserves and $4,500,000 in revenue bonds supported by a significant rate increase for the rate payers in the system.
 The new force main also includes an intertie pipe connected to Pump Station #1 (near Safeway on Burns Valley Road), the largest pump station in the collection system.

-This configuration addresses two chronic capacity deficiencies in the system, primarily the Highlands Harbor area which is at the lowest elevation in the entire collection system.
+This configuration addresses two chronic capacity deficiencies in the system, primarily at the Highlands Harbor area which is at the lowest elevation in the entire collection system.
 This portion of the system had been plagued by spills for over thirty years.
 The system near Pump Station 1 on Burns Valley Road had also been impacted by surcharges from severe rainfall events.
 In effect, this project allows hydraulic loads to be “shed” from the impacted areas by directing them through the pipeline directly to the treatment plant.
 In addition, future planned development for the City is provided by the capital project.
 It provides nearly 2,200 residential unit equivalents of capacity.

 OTHER PREVIOUS COLLECTION SYSTEM INVESTMENTS

 1997: Lakeview Way Sewer Bypass, $300,000: Funding Source-Capital Reserves